Salesforce has become one of the biggest CRMs in the world, with over 150,000 businesses using the software.

 In an admin role, your customers are your internal users.
 Sometimes you’ll be working with execution teams and digging into the minutiae of Salesforce.
 Other times you’ll need to explain your processes or problem solve at a high-level with management and leadership roles.
 A good admin can communicate effectively at various levels of the organization.

 While a Salesforce admin is unlikely to do much selling, you’ll be closely supporting the sales team with their work.
-So, you need to have a fundamental understanding of how the sales process functions.
+So, you need to have an understanding of how the sales process functions.

 Remember, your sales team is one of your biggest customers, so it’s important to be able to put yourself into their shoes and get in the habit of building solutions that serve the big picture.